maheshkhanwalkar/blaze/README.md

 ### Project Structure

-The `blaze` source is made up of `Main.kt` (the main entry point) and packages for each subcommand.
-The subcommand entry point in each package is `Runner.kt`, while the other files implement the core logic
+The `blaze` source is made up of `main.rs` (the main entry point) and packages for each subcommand.
+The subcommand entry point in each package is `runner.rs`, while the other files implement the core logic

 ### diff